-In addition to the transactions described above, as part of the global strategic alliance between MUFG and Morgan Stanley, on 1 May 2010, Morgan Stanley and MUFG formed a joint venture in Japan of their respective investment banking and securities businesses by forming two joint venture companies.
-MUFG contributed the investment banking, wholesale and retail securities businesses conducted in Japan by Mitsubishi UFJ Securities Co., Ltd. into one of the joint venture entities named Mitsubishi UFJ Morgan Stanley Securities Co., Ltd. ("MUMSS").
-Morgan Stanley contributed the investment banking operations conducted in Japan by its subsidiary, MSMS, formerly known as Morgan Stanley Japan Securities Co., Ltd., into MUMSS (MSMS, together with MUMSS, the "Joint Venture").
-MSMS has continued its sales and trading and capital markets business conducted in Japan.
-Morgan Stanley owns a 40 per cent. economic interest in the Joint Venture and MUFG owns a 60 per cent. economic interest in the Joint Venture.
-Morgan Stanley holds a 40 per cent. voting interest and MUFG holds a 60 per cent. voting interest in MUMSS, while Morgan Stanley holds a 51 per cent, voting interest and MUFG holds a 49 per cent, voting interest in MSMS.
-Other initiatives that are part of Morgan Stanley's global strategic alliance with MUFG include a loan marketing joint venture in the Americas, business referral arrangements in Asia, Europe, the Middle East and Africa, referral agreements for commodities transactions and a secondment arrangement of personnel between MUFG and Morgan Stanley for the purpose of sharing best practices and expertise.
-On 18 April 2018, Morgan Stanley entered into a sales plan (the "Plan") with MUFG and Morgan Stanley & Co.
-LLC ("MS&Co.") whereby MUFG sells shares of Morgan Stanley's common stock to Morgan Stanley, through its agent MS & Co., as part of Morgan Stanley's share repurchase program.
-The Plan is only intended to maintain MUFG's ownership percentage of the common stock below 24.9% in order to comply with MUFG's passivity commitments to the Board of Governors of the Federal Reserve System and will have no impact on the strategic alliance between MUFG and Morgan Stanley, including their joint ventures in Japan.
-Without the Plan, MUFG's ownership percentage would increase as the outstanding number of shares of common stock is reduced as Morgan Stanley purchases common stock from other investors under its share repurchase programme.
+In addition to the transactions described above, as part of the global strategic alliance between MUFG and the Company, the Company and MUFG have a joint venture in Japan comprised of their respective investment banking and securities businesses, which is conducted through Mitsubishi UFJ Morgan Stanley Securities Co., Ltd. ("MUMSS") and Morgan Stanley MUFG Securities Co., Ltd. ("MSMS") (MSMS, together with MUMSS, the "Joint Venture").
+The Company owns a 40 per cent. economic interest in the Joint Venture and MUFG owns a 60 per cent. economic interest in the Joint Venture.
+The Company holds a 40 per cent, voting interest and MUFG holds a 60 per cent, voting interest in MUMSS, while the Company holds a 51 per cent. voting interest and MUFG holds a 49 per cent. voting interest in MSMS.
+Other initiatives that are part of the Company's global strategic alliance with MUFG include a loan marketing joint venture in the Americas, business referral arrangements in Asia, Europe, the Middle East and Africa, referral agreements for commodities transactions and for the Shareworks products in Japan and a secondment arrangement of personnel between MUFG and the Company for the purpose of sharing best practices and expertise.
+On 18 April 2018, the Company entered into a sales plan (the "Plan") with MUFG and Morgan Stanley & Co.
+LLC ("MS&Co.") whereby MUFG agreed to sell shares of the Company's common stock to the Company, through its agent, MS&Co., as part of the Company's share repurchase program.
+The Plan, which has been suspended as of 10 December 2020, has no impact on the strategic alliance between MUFG and the Company and is intended only to maintain MUFG's ownership percentage of the common stock below 24.9 per cent. in order to comply with MUFG's passivity commitments to the Board of Governors of the Federal Reserve System.